OPLabVanderbilt/Chest_Xrays/README.md

 # Chest_Xrays
-Chest_Xrays transferred from OPLab Test Library
+Chest_Xrays transferred from OPLab Test Library.
+Note that Chest_Xrays only contains images (no txt files).